Raymond Lopez: Career

 In 2011, Lopez ran unsuccessfully for alderman of the 15th Ward, forcing the incumbent into a run-off election.

 In 2012, after the incumbent Democratic Committeeman withdrew from the race, Lopez ran unopposed.
-In 2012, as a result of redistricting following the 2010 United States Census, the demographics of the 15th Ward changed.
+In 2012, as a result of redistricting following the 2010 United States census, the demographics of the 15th Ward changed.
 Previously, the 15th Ward only included the neighborhoods of Chicago Lawn/Marquette Manor and West Englewood.
 The new 15th Ward (c.
 2012) now includes significant portions of Brighton Park, Back of the Yards, Gage Park, and New City, with West Englewood still remaining.

 Chicago City Council

 In 2015, Lopez again ran to represent the newly redrawn 15th Ward on the Chicago City Council.
 In a primary field of seven candidates, Lopez narrowly missed winning outright by 127 votes.
 In the April 7, 2015 run-off election, Lopez successfully obtained 58% of the total vote.
 On May 18, 2015, Lopez was sworn in along with the mayor, city treasurer, city clerk, and 49 other alderman at the Chicago Theatre.

 In the first round of the 2019 Chicago mayoral election, Lopez endorsed Gery Chico for mayor.

+Lopez is considered a potential candidate to run for Chicago Mayor in February 2027.

 2023 Chicago mayoral election

 On April 6, 2022, Lopez announced his intention to run in the 2023 Chicago mayoral election.
-No Chicago City Council member has ever been elected mayor, although two have been appointed to the office to fill vacancies.
+No incumbent Chicago City Council member had been elected mayor since the 19th century, although two had been appointed to the office to fill vacancies.

 On November 21, 2022, after fundraising and collecting petition signatures to run for mayor, Lopez instead dropped out of the race and filed to run for re-election to city council.

 Criticism of Lori Lightfoot

-Lopez has emerged as a top critic of Mayor Lori Lightfoot in the City Council.
-On May 31, 2020, during a conference call with all 50 Chicago aldermen regarding protests in response to the police murder of George Floyd, Lopez got into a heated argument with Lightfoot over her supposed insufficient response to “looters,” culminating with the two swearing at one another.
+Lopez emerged as a top critic of Mayor Lori Lightfoot in the City Council.
+On May 31, 2020, during a conference call with all 50 Chicago aldermen regarding protests in response to the police murder of George Floyd, Lopez got into a heated argument with Lightfoot over her supposed insufficient response to looters, culminating with the two swearing at one another.

+2024 congressional election

+On October 3, 2023, Lopez announced he would run against incumbent Chuy García in the Democratic primary for Illinois's 4th congressional district.
+On March 19, 2024, García defeated Lopez by about 69% to 31%.